COSC3020/graph-search-ZachRenz/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+The worst case complexity for my algorithm is $\Theta(E+V)$ because my algorithm will run through every edge for every vertex in the graph.

 ## Bonus

 Implement and analyze breadth-first search.